Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Importance of an Attorney

-Mistakes are just going to hold the process up, and in Texas, if a Petition for Expunction is denied, the decision of the judge is final and the case cannot be refiled.
+Mistakes are just going to hold the process up, and in Texas, if a Petition for Expunction is denied.
+The decision of the judge is final and the case cannot be refiled.
 Do not take your one chance at expunction alone.
-Contact an experienced Odessa expunction attorney today to begin preparing your case.
+Contact an experienced Odessa expunction lawyer today to begin preparing your case.